astridx/meinblog/content/posts/joomla/1die-erste-ansicht-im-backend.en.md

 4. next test if you get the view for your component without errors.

 ![The first view in the backend](/images/j4x1x3.png)

-> In previous Joomla versions, the text was output in the backend at the end of the installation, which is inserted into the installation script with the command `echo Text::_('...')`.
-Since Joomla 4, this no longer happens without further ado.
-More information is available on [Github](https://github.com/joomla/joomla-cms/issues/36343)[^github.com/joomla/joomla-cms/issues/36343].

 Up to this point, it wasn't rocket science.
 We have a solid basis for the next steps.
 <img src="https://vg08.met.vgwort.de/na/91a964b14e904ded9ad45011c0ad492c" width="1" height="1" alt="">